 This is the case for a lot of us.
 We go shopping because we need something and come back with a bunch of stuff we don’t need.
 The trick is to shop with purpose.
 When we buy one thing, we are actually giving up something else.
-When we view purchasing goods in this way, we tend to make better choices.
+When we view purchasing goods in this way. as a choice between two things, we tend to make better choices.
 Here is the strategy:

 Write a line by line list of what you need and a simple explanation of why you need them.